 Glasgow was the last trolleybus system to be inaugurated in the British Isles, the system opening on 3 April 1949.
-In the first three years five routes had been opened up, with most services replacing the once extensive tramway network.
+In the first three years five routes had been opened, with most services replacing parts of the once extensive tramway network.

 Following the abandonment of trolleybus operations in May 1967 Glasgow TB78 was purchased for preservation by the then Reading Transport Society.
 The reason for choosing TB78 was because it was seen to be the vehicle in best condition.
 It is the only Glasgow double-deck trolleybus in preservation.

-TB78 was a regular runner at Sandtoft over the years although more recently she was taken to the Reading area to have the bodywork and mechanical gear restored.
-The bodywork was repainted in 2000 and she returned to service at Sandtoft during the Spring Bank Holiday in 2001.
+TB78 was a regular runner at Sandtoft over the years although more recently it was taken to the Reading area to have the bodywork and mechanical gear restored.
+The bodywork was repainted in 2000 and TB78 returned to service at Sandtoft during the Spring Bank Holiday in 2001.

 Currently TB78 is awaiting some work to allow it to return to service.
-It is however available for veiwing at the Museum.
+It is however available for viewing at the Museum.